saladwithgrass/hand-pose-detection/README.md

 # IMPORTANT
-If you use wayland, be wary of opencv being somewhat fucky.
+If you use wayland, be wary of opencv being somewhat weird.
 In my case it was fixed with `$ export QT_QPA_PLATFORM=xcb`

 # Part 1: Pose Detection Module